travelmarx/scrapbook101/docs/get-started.md

 ## Run local

-Next, get the {{site.sn}} code and open it as a solution in Visual Studio.
-Customize the code as follows in the `web.config` file.
+Clone (https://github.com/travelmarx/scrapbook101.git) or download the {{site.sn}} code and open it as a solution in Visual Studio.
+The source code in the `src` folder and these docs in the `docs` folder.
+To start the solution, open the solution file `Scrapbook101.sln`.

+Once you open the solution in Visual Studio, customize the code as follows in the `web.config` file.

 1. Enter the correct value for **authKey**, which you can get from the local emulator home page as show above.
 2. Enter a Bing Maps Key for **bingMapKey** if you have one; if blank, then geocoding is skipped.